-After almost three years of working on Queer River, James is now in the process (Spring 2023) of starting up a sister project researching Neuroqueer Ecologies.
+After almost three years of working on Queer River, in Spring 2023 James decided to start up a sister project researching Neuroqueer Ecologies.

-The approach will be similar, with a focus on using creative collaboration and dialogue to better understand the experiences of Neurodivergent people, and more specifically what they can bring to conversations around art, ecology and the earth crisis.
+The approach was intended to be similar to Queer River, with a focus on using creative collaboration and dialogue to better understand the experiences of Neurodivergent people, and more specifically what they can bring to conversations around art, ecology and the earth crisis.

 ‘What do I mean by Neuroqueer Ecologies?
 Well in a similar way to Queer Ecology and Trans Ecology/Transecology I mean the learning that can come from listening to the experiences and perspectives of Neurodivergent people, and valuing the differences we bring.